-1) Board on Academic Honesty hearings will be held in a quiet, confidential setting.

-2) All hearings will be recorded, but not transcribed.
+- 1) Board on Academic Honesty hearings will be held in a quiet, confidential setting. - 2) All hearings will be recorded, but not transcribed.
 The recording will be limited to the introductions of those attending the hearing, the opening statement made by the Presiding Officer, the student's statement, the question period and the closing of the hearing.
 Any Board deliberations during the hearing when the student is excused from the room and the final deliberations of the Board will not be recorded.
-The recordings will be kept confidential and will be used only by the Hearing Board during their deliberations, by the Board Chair or designated proxy in case of a tie-breaking vote, or by administrators with a need to know.
-The recordings will be maintained for a period of seven years after the date of the hearing, and then they will be destroyed.

-3) Every student who is suspected of academic dishonesty will be given an individual hearing; two or more students will never be heard together.

-4) The following rules governing the hearing process are intended to provide consistency across hearings, and are meant to permit the student and the Hearing Board to come to as clear and complete an understanding of evidence in the case as possible.
-Civil or criminal court procedures are not applicable.
+The recordings will be kept confidential and will be used only by the Hearing Board during their deliberations or by administrators with a need to know.
+The recordings will be maintained for a period of seven years after the date of the hearing, and then they will be destroyed. - 3) Every student who is suspected of academic dishonesty will be given an individual hearing; two or more students will never be heard together. - 4) The following rules governing the hearing process will provide consistency across hearings, but they are informal and are meant to permit the student and the Hearing Board to come to as clear and complete an understanding of the case and the evidence as possible.
+Civil or criminal court procedures are not applicable, nor are formal rules of evidence. - a.

-a.
 The Presiding Officer will open the hearing by having all individuals present introduce themselves.
-Then they will read an opening statement that outlines the hearing process.
+Then s/he will read an opening statement that outlines the hearing process. - b.

-b.
 Next the student will be asked to make a statement addressing the allegation and the evidence contained in the case file.
 The student may read a prepared statement, speak extemporaneously, or present a combination of the two.